COVID: India's luxury hotels take a massive beating | DW | 07.07.2021

 Almost every segment associated with the hotel industry — meetings, conferences, restaurants, destination weddings and family entertainment, among other things — has been crippled by the impact of the health crisis.

-According to FHRAI, the Indian hotel industry took a hit of over 1.3 trillion rupees ($17.4 billion, €14.7 billion) in revenue for the fiscal year 2020-21 due to COVID.
+According to FHRAI, the Indian hotel industry took a hit of over 1.3 trillion rupees ($17.4 billion, €14.7 billion) in revenue for the fiscal year 2020-21 because of the pandemic.

-There are some 150,000 branded hotels in India and around 20-25% of them face the risk of permanent closure, according to the Hotel Association of India.
+There are some 150,000 branded hotels in India and about 20-25% of them face the risk of permanent closure, according to the Hotel Association of India.

-Many hotel chains have taken measures like freezing new recruitment, partially closing hotel floors and shutting down restaurants.
+Many hotel chains have taken measures such as freezing new recruitment, partially closing hotel floors and shutting down restaurants.
 In some cases, they have also begun job cuts.

-Last month, the iconic Hyatt Regency Hotel near the Mumbai Airport shut down temporarily due to financial stress.
+Last month, the iconic Hyatt Regency Hotel near the Mumbai Airport shut down temporarily because of financial stress.

 "This is to inform all the on-roll staff of the hotel that no funds are forthcoming from Asian Hotels, the owner of Hyatt Regency Mumbai, to enable payment of salaries or to support the operations of the hotel," Hardeep Marwah, the hotel's general manager, said in a statement.